Devin Enterprises: Devin bodies and kits

 In their earliest advertising copy Devin Enterprises listed a mailing address of P.O.
 Box 357, Fontana, California.
 Later on they used a street address of 44500 Sierra Highway, Lancaster, California and later still 10156 Rush, South El Monte, California before moving operations to their most well-known location at 9800 E. Rush Street, El Monte, California.

 After gaining experience making complete fiberglass bodies with the Devin-Panhards, Devin Enterprises expanded into production of fiberglass bodies to be sold to builders of custom and one-off specialty cars.
 Production started in 1956.

 The first design Devin produced was an attractive roadster-style body.

-The most commonly attributed source for the Devin body's shape is that it was developed from a mold taken of an Ermini 357 Sport 1100 with aluminum bodywork by Scaglietti.
+The most commonly attributed source for the Devin body's shape is that it was developed from a mold taken of an Ermini 357 Sport 1100 with aluminium bodywork by Scaglietti.
 The car was serial number 1255, and was owned by James Orr, who was a friend of Bill Devin's and who had raced the second Devin-Panhard ever produced.
 The Ermini's body closely resembled the design that Scaglietti had done for the larger Ferrari 750 Monza, and some of Devin's own early ad copy refers to these bodies as Devin Monzas.
 This body was advertised widely at a price of US$295.00, and so at times is also called the '295' body.

 Apart from the appealing shape and reasonable price, two things distinguished the Devin bodies from their competition.
 One was the wide range of sizes of bodies available.
 The Devin body mold was not a simple one-piece shape.
-Instead, an assortment of 50 differently-sized molds of individual sections of the body were used.
+Instead, an assortment of 50 differently sized molds of individual sections of the body were used.
 These could be assembled in a variety of ways to create one of 27 possible sizes for a customer's fiberglass body.
 This allowed the company to produce a recognizable Devin body that would fit a wide variety of chassis, from the tiny Crosley, through the British MGs, Triumphs and Healys right up to some American car frames.

 The other feature that made the Devin bodies popular was the high quality of the finish.
 Devin used fibreglass cloth for the outer layer of their bodywork rather than the coarser glass mat often used by other manufacturers.
 This produced a very smooth surface finish on the bodies.
 Devin bodies were always very smooth and the quality of finish on panel edges and large flat surfaces was often better than that of competitors' products.

 Later, kits could be bought that included a Devin-designed ladder frame as an option along with the body.

 Devin quickly became the world's largest and most successful producer of aftermarket fiberglass bodies.
 Between direct sales and dealers Devin bodies were delivered throughout the Americas as well as Europe, South Africa and Saudi Arabia.